replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 ### Update the Test Server

 To install and test this new release, we need to connect to the Admin Console dashboard on port :8800 using a web browser.
-At this point, it will likely show that our test application is "Up To Date" and that "No Updates" Are Available.
+At this point, it will likely show that our test application is "Up To Date" and that "No Updates Are Available".
 The Admin Console can be configured to check for new updates at regular intervals but for now we'll trigger a check manually by clicking "Check for Updates".
 You should see a new release in the history now.
 You can click the +/- diff numbers to review the diff, but for now let's click "Deploy" to roll out this new version.